Icy Sidewalk Slip-and-Fall Lawyers in New Jersey

 Duty of Care in Ice-Related Fall Accidents

 Outdoor slip-and-fall accidents during winter typically occur in parking lots or on sidewalks outside of homes and businesses.
-Virtually all property owners have a duty to exercise reasonable care when it comes to maintaining the premises and promptly removing snow and ice to decrease the risk of falls and injuries.
+Virtually all property owners have a duty to exercise reasonable care when it comes to maintaining their premises and promptly removing snow and ice to decrease the risk of falls and injuries.

-Whether they have to maintain and clean the premises themselves, or hire a company to do it for them, property owners must anticipate the dangers posed by snow and ice and maintain their property accordingly.
+Whether they have to maintain the premises themselves, or hire a company to do it for them, property owners must anticipate the dangers posed by snow and ice and maintain their property accordingly.

 Injuries Related to Slip-and-Fall Accidents